 Last Mile Delivery (Urban Delivery Systems)

-While working on last mile delivery, people in charge may be confronted with a lack of interest of key actors (e-commerce) and local players.
-It will also be challenging to define successful business models, to compete form existing delivery services, and to identify a successful financial model.
-Moreover, legal aspects are time consuming to solve (e.g. finding permission to build on public/private grounds).
-Introducing a clear division between public and private partners (e.g. finding a permission to build on public/private grounds) can also be difficult.
+While working on last mile delivery, people in charge may be confronted with a lack of interest of key actors (e.g. e-commerce) and local players.
+It also proofs to be challenging to define successful business models, due to the fierce competition with existing delivery services, and to identify a successful financial model.
+Moreover, legal aspects are time consuming to solve (e.g. finding permission to build certain infrastructure that is required on public/private grounds).
+And finally, implementing a clear division of responsibilities between public and private partners to operate the last mile delivery services can be challenging.

-Project leaders should find sustainable business models to make the solution financially independent and should evaluate the sustainability of the solution.
-It is also advisable to integrate RES in the solutions and to integrate them in the city’s next strategic plan.
-Furthermore, a “neighbourhood market place” can be created.
+Project leaders should find sustainable business models to make the solution financially independent and should evaluate the sustainability of the proposed solution.
+It is also advisable to combine renewable energy production and consumption with the last mile delivery solutions and to integrate the urban delivery system in the city’s next strategic plan.
 The USP (Unique Selling Point) of the Shared District Boxes should be highlighted to citizens (e.g. key shared via app; secure system; multiple functions; etc.).
-Finally, the basic prototype model should be piloted.
+Finally, piloting the new services should start already from the basic prototype model.

 *Shared District Boxes: places were the goods are delivered and picked up.
-It can be used by online shops, but also by citizens as a locker or for sharing objects within the community.
+It can be used by online shops, but also by citizens as a locker or for sharing objects within the community (and thus creating a “neighborhood market place”).
 It can contain specific compartments with adapted thermal conditions (e.g. chilled or frozen).
-The biggest challenges when installing Shared District Boxes are identified to be finding the right locations, making legal agreements with both public and private entities and the tendering process (see also Thematic Lessons Learned for Innovative Procurement of Smart City Solutions).
+The biggest challenges when installing Shared District Boxes are identified to be finding the right locations, making legal agreements with both public and private entities and the tendering process (see also the dedicated page on Innovative Procurement of Smart City Solutions).